 Every month SSW hosts the Sydney .NET User Group, where developers come together to learn about the latest technologies from local and internationally renowned experts.
-Topics focus on .NET and other Microsoft technologies (Azure, DevOps, SharePoint, Xamarin and more), full stack development (Angular, React and more), as well as exciting opportunities to learn about the latest industry trends and even tips on presenting from world class speakers.
+Topics focus on .NET and other Microsoft technologies (Azure, DevOps, SharePoint, Power Platform, Xamarin, and more), full stack development (Angular, React, Blazor, and more), as well as exciting opportunities to learn about the latest industry trends and even tips on presenting from world class speakers.

 Free to attend.

 Developers are already good at writing code.
 Writing reams of code just digs you